blissfulldev/devops-agent/README.md

 ## ▶️ Running the Application

 The application consists of several services that must be run simultaneously.
-It is highly recommended to **open a new terminal for each step**.
+It is highly recommended to **open a new terminal for each step and activate venv in every terminal before running any command**.

 ### 1. Start the MCP Servers
 These servers provide the specialized tools for each agent.